-Let’s assume you’re going to organize some survey in several geographically dispersed locations.
-It will make your job easy if you can map the survey location and include all the attribute of the locations on the map.
+Let’s assume you’re going to organize some surveys in several geographically dispersed locations.
+It will make your job easy if you can map the survey location and include all the attributes of the locations on the map.
 You may also need to communicate the survey plan to your staff.

 Rename your map and add a brief description